Zeyad2003/CS-Notes/README.md

 # DataBase Notes

-This repo will contain everything related to topics I study or blogs I read that are related to databases.
+This repo should contain some notes I take for the topics I study or blogs I read that are related to databases.